tinyms-ai/tinyms/docs/en/source/design/concepts.md

 ## Background

 In recent years, with the rapid development of AI technology, deep learning frameworks such as TensorFlow, PyTorch, Apache MXNet and MindSpore have emerged.
 These frameworks are very good at solving problems for academic research or commercial production, however for first time beginners or application developers with limited deep learning knowledge, much simpler APIs are desired.
-Alongside the existing efforts like Keras for Tensorflow and Fastai for PyTorch to address the issue, the TinyMS project is a new addition in this field to provide simple high level APIs, tiny runtime footprint, modular developement and agile deployment.
+Alongside the existing efforts like Keras for TensorFlow and Fastai for PyTorch to address the issue, the TinyMS project is a new addition in this field to provide simple high level APIs, tiny runtime footprint, modular development and agile deployment.
 TinyMS begins with initial focus on MindSpore integration and looks forward to more framework adaptations in the long run.

-Interestingly enough, MindSpore's high-level and mid-level Python APIs have already implemented most of the functions of Keras, and also been on par with fastai's deisgn for PyTorch's flexibility.
+Interestingly enough, MindSpore's high-level and mid-level Python APIs have already implemented most of the functions of Keras, and also been on par with Fastai's design for PyTorch's flexibility.
 Therefore unlike Keras and Fastai which are developed with most of their goals to compensate the underlying frameworks, TinyMS is designed to further enhance the experience of the framework, especially for all scenario development in the case of MindSpore.

-Witht the help of TinyMS, the following goals should be achieved:
+With the help of TinyMS, the following goals should be achieved:

 * Quicker to learn: Get started with AI application development in one minute
 * Easier to develop: Complete the task of changing AI models and dataset from one to the other in one hour